Howard Hughes Corporation HHC

 Notes

 Long thesis (not short/adversarial) delivered at Ira Sohn 2017.
-Classic analogical framing: 'SimCities' — HHC is the public-market version of Donald Bren's Irvine Ranch.
-Pershing has owned HHC since the 2010 GGP spin-off, so this is a follow-up public pitch rather than initial thesis.
-Uses Bren (positive) quotes, 1976-vs-today land photos, and a clean Irvine/HHC/Most Developers checkmark comparison slide (p17) as the rhetorical spine.
-Disclosure notes Ackman chairs HHC's board, so the tone is educational/promotional, not adversarial — no villain, no management quote contradictions.
-No explicit SOTP valuation table, but p45 back-of-envelope yields-on-cost math plays a similar role.
+Classic analogical framing: 'SimCities' — HHC is the public-market version of Donald Bren's Irvine Ranch, with the first 17 slides building the Bren precedent before even naming HHC.
+Pershing has owned HHC continuously since the 2010 GGP spin-off, Ackman chairs HHC's board, and Pershing owns warrants that must be net-settled before November 2017 — so tone is educational/promotional rather than adversarial, with no villain, no management contradictions, and no demands on management.
+Uses Bren (positive) quotes, 1976-vs-today Irvine Ranch photos, and a clean Irvine/HHC/Most Developers checkmark comparison (p17) as the rhetorical spine.
+No explicit SOTP valuation table, but the p45 back-of-envelope 37M-SF / yield-on-cost math plays a similar implied-asset-value role.